TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

    if necessary.
 Tests are important because they ensure that TYPO3 will behave consistently now and in the future.

+   See :ref:`t3coreapi:testing-writing-unit` in TYPO3 Explained for more information about writing Unit Tests.

 3. Optional: Run tests

    See :ref:`Testing the core <testing>` for a step-by-step guide using docker.